craftcms/docs/docs/5.x/system/routing.md

     Craft will check if the URI is a valid [template path](../development/templates.md#template-paths).
 If it is, Craft will render the matched template.

     ::: tip
     If any of the URI segments begin with an underscore (e.g. `blog/_archive/index`), Craft will skip this step.
+Similarly, [hidden templates](../development/templates.md#hidden-templates) are not matched.
     :::

 5. **404**